OpportunityLiu/ResourceGenerator/README.md

       "DebugGeneratedCode": false
     }
     ```
     Edit this file to control properties of generated classes.
-4.  **Generate resource class**
+1.  **Generate resource class**
     Run following command to generate resource class.
     ```powershell
     Convert-Resource -Project <ProjectName>
     ```
     To generate resource classes in all projects, run `Convert-Resource` without arguments.

-If you edited your resource file (`.resw` & `.resjson`), re-generate resource classes as step 4.
+If you edited your resource file (`.resw` & `.resjson`), re-generate resource classes as the last step.